Picture frame: History

 Under the reign of Francis I, France's first Renaissance monarch from 1515 through 1547, art came to the forefront of daily life and flourished along with picture frames.
 Many workers came from Italy to the arts trade, including Leonardo da Vinci, whom "Francis convinced to leave Italy in the last part of his life."
 Frames were now designed by furniture builders rather than the artist, sculptor or architect as in the past.
 Books on furniture and interior design were published and in distribution to a wider market than ever before.

 From 1610 to 1643, under the reign of Louis XIII in France, the influence of court and refinement took center stage in frame designs.
 The profiles became thinner than their Italian predecessors, and continuous design such as egg-and-dart, ribbon and flow of leaves, and pronounced low relief corner designs appeared.
 This paved the way for Baroque design in picture framing, and "Spanish, Flemish, and Italian influences were all at work to produce a curious intermingling and exchange of ideas."

+In England, in the late 17th century the "Lely frame" became popular, a narrow moulding with a spray of small flowers at the corner, and central cartouches.
+The design was based on a French Louis XIII style.
+Often carved from pine wood, the frames were gilded or silvered.
+The name is from the portrait artist Peter Lely.
+An English version of the "auricular" mannerist style, meaning curving "ear-shaped" forms, was also popular in the 17th century, and is now known as a "Sunderland frame".
+The name derives from the collection of Robert Spencer, 2nd Earl of Sunderland at Althorp.
+Sunderland style frames for a series of paintings by John Michael Wright of the 22 Fire Judges were made by Mary Ashfield, Mary Fleshier, Mary Dorrell, and John Norris between 1671 and 1675.

 Pictures frames as art were highly developed in Orthodox countries (e.g., Russia, Serbia) and used to cover icons in churches.
 The earliest American frames, known as American Empire Style Frames, are very spare and utilitarian.
 They are similar to the simple cove or scoop in wall molding found in colonial architecture.